 - This event has passed.

 This year’s topic focuses on flight – a subject of curiosity for centuries.
 Scientists have attempted to explain it, yet until recently serious flaws in the explanation, and corresponding mathematical theories, kept computational simulations from being used in the critical path of aircraft design.
 We will describe a complete revision of the classical approach and some of the current applications.
 In particular, we will leverage a new method for assessing hydrodynamic instability.
 We will explain the role of this pillar of the recent developments to give some insight into the advances.
 We will see that these developments reflect a major shift in mathematics, initiated a century ago, that is continuing to impact technology.

-L. Ridgway Scott, professor emeritus of Computer Science and Mathematics at the University of Chicago, has published over 180 papers and 5 books related to biophysics, parallel computing, and fundamental computational aspects of structural mechanics, fluid dynamics, nuclear engineering, and computational chemistry.
+Dr. Scott has published over 180 papers and 5 books related to biophysics, parallel computing, and fundamental computational aspects of structural mechanics, fluid dynamics, nuclear engineering, and computational chemistry.
 This includes his pioneering work on the finite element method for solving partial differential equations.
 He has been the Louis Block Professor at the University of Chicago since 2001.”